rossta/rossta.github.com/source/blog/2020-03-02-reasons-to-switch-to-webpacker.html.md

 ### Why not switch?

-Here are a few reasons why Webpack and Webpacker might not be a good fit for you.
+If you're a Rails dev and your app is currently using the Rails asset pipeline, here are a few reasons why Webpack and Webpacker might not be a good fit for you.

 1. **You don't have the right application**